 If you build it, will they come?

 Most organizations who serve the poor know it isn't enough to build water treatment systems, hand out mosquito nets, or develop fortified crops.
-What they need is a reliable process for getting people to use (and keep using) these solutions.
+They also know that raising awareness and providing education isn't enough.
+What's needed is a reliable process for getting people to use (and keep using) these solutions.

 real impact requires changing behaviors

-Fortunately, a proven process exists and it can be learned.
-It's called "social marketing" and it's effective because it centers around a true understanding of the audience, before systematically applying behavioral science, social psychology, and various communications techniques to increase uptake of life-saving solutions.
+We've honed a proven process from years of experience on behavior-change projects, and the great news is it can be learned.
+It draws from social marketing, human-centered design, and behavior-change communication.
+It's effective because it centers around a true understanding of the audience, before systematically applying behavioral science, social psychology, and various communications and design techniques to drive uptake of life-saving solutions.

 4 steps to making solutions stick